MahdiAbuHamida/technion-bloody-souls-town/README.md

 A PC 3D survival-horror game developed in Unreal Engine 4 with C++, during my studies at the Technion – Israel Institute of Technology.

+## Note: The repository inlcludes only the C++ files, missing Blueprints and other project content.

 ## 🚀 Features

 - Advanced combat mechanics